andrewhavens/mad_chatter/README.md

 ![Mad Chatter screenshot](https://raw.github.com/andrewhavens/mad_chatter/master/screenshot.png)

-When you're ready to have other people use your chat server (friends, family, co-workers, etc) you'll want to host the server and web directory some place that they can access (on a web server, for example, if it will be used outside your local network).
-You'll also want to start the chat server and leave it running for a long time in the background.
-This is known as a "daemon".
+When you're ready to have other people start using your new chat server (friends, family, co-workers, etc) you'll need to set up a web server so other people can access it.
+Set up your web server to serve the `web` directory that we created above.
+Now you're ready to start Mad Chatter and leave it running in the background.
 Here are a few useful commands for that:

     mad_chatter start
     mad_chatter stop